 How to Increase the Lifespan of Your Mattress

 Did you know more than 50,000 mattresses end up in landfills every day?
 It’s a shame because 80% of a mattress is recyclable.
-One way to help your wallet and the planet is to increase the useful lifespan of your mattress so you replace your bed less often.
+One way to help your wallet and help to keep the planet healthy is to increase the useful lifespan of your mattress so you replace your bed less often.

-- Memory foam – 6 to 7-year lifespan
+- Memory foam mattress – 6 to 7-year lifespan

 Watch the video of this article, below: